Questions and Answers

-Q: Is the EEL Program limited to incidents that occur in buildings or on school grounds?
+Is the EEL program limited to incidents that occur in buildings or on school grounds?

 No. Another NEA-sponsored program, the Kate Frank-DuShane Unified Legal Services Program, provides coverage for these types of cases.
-For more information, contact your local association UniServ Office or the headquarters of your state association.
+For more information, contact WVEA.

-If you are involved in any situation which you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility.
-If your ODS is not immediately available, the following occurrences should be reported immediately: Andy Katz, General Counsel West Virginia Education Association, 1558 Quarrier Street, Charleston, WV 25311.
+If you are involved in any situation which you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility and forward your claim.

 - Any incident involving the death or injury requiring medical attention to a student arising out of a school activity;

 - The receipt by the Insured of a notice of claim, lien letter from an attorney, or service of summons or law suit; or

 - Any situation the Insured believes to be covered by the policy.

 Do not contact an attorney to represent you before contacting Andy Katz at the West Virginia Education Association at 304.346.5315.
 When making contact the Insured should be prepared to present a brief description of the occurrence and a copy of any legal documents.

 *May have state variations, check With your state association.

 ** State insurance laws do not permit this coverage in New York.